divio/divio-cloud-docs/background/multisite-projects.rst

 USA      example.us  us.example-stage.eu.aldryn.io
 =======  ==========  =============================

-On both the Test and Live Cloud servers, domain routing will be configured by us and will work automatically.
+On both the Test and Live Cloud servers, domain routing will be configured automatically.

 Locally, more work is required, as each of the sites will be served at the same address (i.e.
 ``localhost``).
 Unlike the Cloud set-up, your local environment has no way to route different